timsener/pass-rest-api-doc/sales.md

 - **Data Params**

-  Minimum of one and any combination of any of the attributes in the JSON body below with the exception of {password} and {password_current} which always need to be combined
+  Minimum of one and any combination of any of the root attributes in the JSON body below with the exception of {password} and {password_current} which always need to be combined

   ```javascript
   {